 - Scalable and portable – With maximum capacity of handling up to 20 exclusive lines or extensions, Ooma Office is an ideal business solution for a small enterprise.
-Besides, all you need is an additional power outlet and a Linx wireless adapter to manage everything in one composite dashboard, connecting any phone you want.
+Besides, all you need is an additional power outlet and a Linx wireless calling adapter to manage everything in one composite dashboard, connecting any phone you want.
 Heck, you may not even need an office anymore!

 - Risk free 30-day trial – It comes with a risk-free 30 day trial option with full money back guarantee (unless there is some physical damage inflicted by the user).
 Additionally, all ancillary devices – Linx devices, expansion sets, headsets, or multiple line IP phones are all equipped with similar flexibility.

 Service Plans And Cost

-The cost of Ooma Office is split into one-time hardware costs and recurring service fees per month, accrued from mandatory taxes payable to government.
+The monthly and yearly costs of Ooma Office is split into one-time hardware costs and recurring service fees per month, accrued from mandatory taxes payable to government.
 The following section details the costs involved:

 |Hardware and Feature||Cost (Pre-tax)|